jaimetur/PhotoMigrator/help/03-automatic-migration.md

 > Example:
 > `<INPUT_FOLDER>/<ALBUMS_FOLDER>/Album1`
 > `<INPUT_FOLDER>/<ALBUMS_FOLDER>/Album2`
+>
+> If the same local source also contains a top-level `Memories` folder, PhotoMigrator will treat each subfolder inside `Memories` exactly like an album and migrate it to the target too.

+> [!TIP]
+> If `--source` points to a raw Apple iCloud Takeout export, PhotoMigrator now detects it automatically, preprocesses it first, and only then starts the normal Automatic Migration upload flow.

 > [!IMPORTANT]
 > It is important that you configure properly the file `Config.ini` (included with the tool), to set properly the accounts for your Photo Cloud Service.